 Kerrygold® products are not made with nuts and are not processed in an environment where nuts are processed.

 Kerrygold® butters, excluding Kerrygold® Garlic and Herb butter, are kosher.
 However, all Kerrygold® cheeses are NOT kosher.
+We do not currently include the Kosher logo on our packaging.

 In Ireland, the majority of dairy cows are Holstein Friesian cows.